 What is BLS?

-BLS stands for Basic Life Support.
-BLS involves various life-saving skills like CPR, pulse checks, and rescue breaths without compressions.
+BLS or Basic Life Support involves various life-saving skills like CPR, pulse checks, and rescue breaths without compressions.
 BLS also uses specialized equipment like AEDs (Automatic External Defibrillators) and bag valve masks, just to name a few.
 It is performed mainly by healthcare professionals, like doctors, physicians, nurses, Emergency Medical Technicians, paramedics, and first responders like police officers and firefighters.

 What is ACLS?